ANcpLua/Aktienverwalter-APIcode-Email-me/README.md

 Alexander Nachtmann und Stephanie Rauscher
 ÜBUNG 1 - HASHTABELLE aka Aktienverwaltungsprogramm

-After downloading just press the .exe and it should work if it does not follow the steps below.
+After downloading the .zip extract the files, press the .exe and it should work.
+If it does not follow the steps below.

 Environment PyCharm 2022.3.3
 Manual: